CapnDev-Git/CapnDev-Git/README.md

-- 👋 Hi, I’m Eliott 'CapnDev' Flechtner
+- 👋 Hi, I’m Eliott 'Capn' Flechtner
 - 👀 I’m interested in coding & developing apps
-- 🌱 Currently knows Python, GML, HTML, CSS & is learning C# & C++
+- 🌱 Currently knows Python, GML, OCamL ; learning C#
+- Student at EPITA Paris

 <!---
-CAPTAINCOOL-YT/CAPTAINCOOL-YT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+CapnDev/CapnDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->